davidjbradshaw/iframe-resizer/docs/upgrade.md

-# Upgrading to Version 5
+# Upgrading to iframe-resizer 5

 Iframe Resizer version 5 drops support for legacy browsers and changes the way content resize events are detected.
 These changes greatly improves detection of content changes and _iframe-resizer__ can now detect a number of events, such as user `<textarea>` resizing and CSS animation that previous versions struggled with.